Franklin Electronic Publishers

-Early history
+History

 Franklin was founded in 1981 by Barry Borden, Russell Bower, and Joel Shusterman as Franklin Computer Corporation.
-It manufactured clones of the Apple II series computer, which it first marketed in 1982.
+It manufactured clones of the Apple II, which it first marketed in 1982.

 In early 1982, Franklin released the Franklin ACE 100, and in March of the same year, the Franklin ACE 1000; they were very close copies of the Apple II and Apple II Plus computers, respectively.
 The motherboard design is nearly identical and Franklin also copied Apple's ROMs.
 Two months later, Apple Computer sued Franklin for copyright violation.
 Franklin initially won, but ultimately lost.
-(See Apple Computer, Inc. v.
-Franklin Computer Corp..)

 Franklin followed with the ACE 1200, which included two built-in 5¼" floppy drives and an ACE 80 Zilog Z80 processor card (a rebranded PCPI Appli-Card) for CP/M compatibility—a popular third-party option for the Apple II.
 The ACE 1200 was identical to the ACE 1000, but with the addition of dual built-in floppy drives and four expansion cards pre-installed (one of which offered color video; the ACE 1000 was monochrome).
 At its peak workforce in 1983, Franklin employed 450 employees.

-In August 1983, a court ruled against Franklin, which had argued that because computer code generally did not exist in printed form, it could not be copyrighted.
-Franklin freely admitted it had copied Apple's ROM and operating system code.
-However, Franklin was able to get an injunction that allowed it to continue marketing its computers.
-This case had lasting implications, setting precedent for copyright and reverse engineering.
-The case was still frequently cited more than 30 years after the August 1983 ruling.
+In August 1983, Franklin faced a legal ruling against its argument that computer code, being primarily in digital form, could not be copyrighted since it did not exist in printed form.
+Franklin openly acknowledged that it had copied Apple's ROM and operating system code.
+Despite this admission, Franklin obtained an injunction that allowed it to continue selling its computers.
+This significant case had long-lasting effects and established important legal precedents regarding copyright and reverse engineering.
+Even more than 30 years after the ruling in August 1983, the case continued to be frequently cited in legal discussions.